Skip to main content

 Maintaining the Shared Cache

-If you specify the shared cache to be used and your Custom ictionary is within the permitted size, Speechmatics Real-Time Container will always try to cache the Custom Sictionary.
+If you specify the shared cache to be used and your Custom Dictionary is within the permitted size, Speechmatics Real-Time Container will always try to cache the Custom Dictionary.
 If a Custom Dictionary cannot occupy the shared cache due to other cached Custom Dictionaries within the allocated cache, then older Custom Dictionaries will be removed from the cache to free up as much space as necessary for the new Custom Dictionary.
 This is carried out in order of the least recent Custom Dictionary to be used.

 Therefore, you must ensure your cache allocation large enough to handle the number of Custom Dictionaries you plan to store.
 We recommend a relatively large cache to avoid this situation if you are processing multiple Custom Dictionaries using the batch container (e.g 50 MB).
 If you don't allocate sufficient storage this could mean one or multiple Custom Dictionaries are deleted when you are trying to store a new Custom Dictionary.